JosephOkumu/AfyaMawinguni001/CALENDAR_IMPLEMENTATION.md

 ## Overview

-This document outlines the complete implementation of an interactive appointment calendar for doctors in the AfyaMawinguni medical platform.
+This document outlines the complete implementation of an interactive appointment calendar for medical service providers (doctors, nurses, labs) in the AfyaMawinguni medical platform.
 The calendar provides a comprehensive view of scheduled appointments with filtering capabilities, detailed appointment information, and support for both virtual and in-person consultations.
+The implementation includes occupied time slots visualization to prevent double-booking.

 ## Features Implemented